CameronBeebe/diaspy/README.md

+[Pair coded prototype with grok, minimum functionality and testing -CB]

 # Masterpiece DSPy Script with Grok

 This project contains a Python script that demonstrates a novel multi-agent dialectic workflow using DSPy with xAI's Grok model.
 The script creates an optimized program for generating witty, truthful responses to user queries through a thesis-antithesis-synthesis process, inspired by Grok's personality and Hegelian dialectics.